WebDevGuy2143/BreatheApplication/README.md

 ...and finally you breathe out when the text inside the circle says, "Breathe Out".

 The colors really give a relaxing sense of mental environment I think, so I hope it does the same for you as well.
-I think the animatded ball moving around the circle as you breathe, hold, and breathe out, really gives a sense of focus as well as a visual of breathing in and out.
+I think the animated ball moving around the circle as you breathe, hold, and breathe out, really gives a sense of focus as well as a visual of breathing in and out.

 Thanks and Enjoy!